New Year's Day (Monday)

 'Walentynki' is a western tradition that has been eagerly adopted by Poles ever since the free market took over from communism.
 14 February is the one day of the year when you can guarantee that all restaurants are full; prices of cut flowers are lower, as supply exceeds demand.
 But this year, there's a problem – Walentynki falls on the same day as Ash Wednesday (see below).
 A romantic night out without a glass of red wine?

-While the rest of the Catholic world has Mardi Gras or 'fat Tuesday', Poland has a 'fat Thursday' (tłusty czwartek) in the week preceding Shrove Tuesday, noted for the consumption of doughnuts.
+While the rest of the Catholic world has Mardi Gras or 'fat Tuesday', Poland has a 'fat Thursday' (tłusty czwartek) in the week preceding Shrove Tuesday, noted for the consumption of doughnuts (pączki).
 Bring a large box to the office to share.

-Shrove Tuesday (28 February) in Polish is Ostatki, literally ‘the Lasts’, or ‘the Remains’.
-Not content with binging on doughnuts on Fat Thursday, Poles also do Shrove Tuesday.
+Shrove Tuesday (13 February) in Polish is Ostatki, literally ‘the Lasts’, or ‘the Remains’.
+Not content with bingeing on pączki on Fat Thursday, Poles also do Shrove Tuesday.
 Ostatki is the final, final fling before Lent, when the last of meat, cakes, ale, mead, etc must be consumed.

-From Ash Wednesday (1 March) to Easter Saturday (15 April).
+From Ash Wednesday (14 February) to Easter Saturday (15 April).
 Taken far more seriously than in the UK.
 Not a good time for product launches, office parties etc; many Poles will be giving up alcohol, cakes, confectionery, dancing and loud music for the duration.
 Calendar Lent lasts 46 days.
 According to the Church however, it’s only 40 days.
 The difference is Sundays, during which eating of meat, consumption of alcohol, etc, is permitted.
-[But given that the liver is the only human organ with the ability to regenerate, Lent is a great occasion to give up drink for the whole period, detoxify the body, and all in good time to get in shape for the beach!]
+[But given that the liver is the only human organ with the ability to regenerate, Lent is a great occasion to give up drink for the whole period, detoxify the body – all in good time to get in shape for the beach!]

 21 March: First Day of Spring

 The first day of astronomical spring, when the sun crosses the equator.
 Equinox.
 Celebrated in rural Poland with Topienie Marzanny (the drowning of Marzanna), in which a straw figure of a woman, dressed in white robes, symbolising Winter, is paraded around the village and thrown into the nearest river, pond or lake.
-This is also Dzień wagarowicza - traditionally ‘bunking off school day’; it falls on a Wednesday (although astronomical purists will say the sun crosses the equator this year on Tuesday afternoon).
+This is also Dzień wagarowicza – traditionally ‘bunking off school day’; it falls on a Wednesday (although astronomical purists will say the sun crosses the equator this year on Tuesday afternoon).
 Weatherwise, it can still be snowy for a few weeks yet.